desihub/desidatamodel/doc/DESISURVEY_OUTPUT/surveyinit.rst

 ==== ======= ===== ===========
 INIT float64 deg   Initial hour angles before optimization.
 HA   float64 deg   Final hour angles after optimization.
-TEXP float64 sec   Irreducible exposure time due to dust extinction and airmass at the design hour angle.
+TEXP float64 s     Irreducible exposure time due to dust extinction and airmass at the design hour angle.
 ==== ======= ===== ===========

 Each row of the table corresponds to one tile with indexing that matches ``desisurvey.tiles.Tiles``.